-The securities being offered in this prospectus represent a substantial percentage of our outstanding Class A Ordinary Shares, and the sales of such securities, together with the sale of the Class A Ordinary Shares and Warrants being offered for resale in the Additional Prospectuses, or the perception that these sales could occur, could cause the market price of our Class A Ordinary Shares to decline significantly.
+The securities being offered in this prospectus represent a substantial percentage of our outstanding Class A Ordinary Shares, and the sales of such securities, together with the sale of the Class A Ordinary Shares and Warrants being offered for resale in the Additional Prospectus, or the perception that these sales could occur, could cause the market price of our Class A Ordinary Shares to decline significantly.

-This prospectus relates to the offer and sale from time to time by the Selling Securityholders of up to 30,424,247 Class A Ordinary Shares, which represent (a) 12,121,214 Class A Ordinary Shares that we issued to the Institutional Investor; (b) 121,212 Class A Ordinary Shares that we issued to the Private Placement Agent and (c) 18,181,821 Class A Ordinary Shares that we may issue to the Institutional Investor upon its exercise of the Institutional Investor Warrants.
-Assuming the issuance of all of the Resale Securities to the Selling Securityholders under the Securities Purchase Agreement, the Resale Securities represent approximately 9.7% of our outstanding Class A Ordinary Shares (assuming the Class A Ordinary Shares issuable upon the achievement of certain stock price thresholds pursuant to the Business Combination are not outstanding, or 9% assuming they are outstanding).
-The sale of all of the Resale Securities, or the perception that these sales could occur, could result in a significant decline in the public trading price of our Class A Ordinary Shares.
+This prospectus relates to the offer and sale from time to time by the Selling Securityholder of up to 98,573,233 Class A Ordinary Shares, which represent (a) 20,000 remaining Commitment Shares that we issued to the Selling Securityholder pursuant to the Purchase Agreement in consideration of its commitment to purchase shares of Class A Ordinary Shares at our election under the Purchase Agreement and (b) 98,553,233 remaining Purchase Shares we may elect in our sole discretion to issue and sell to the Selling Securityholder under the Purchase Agreement from time to time after the date of this prospectus.
+Assuming the issuance of all of the Resale Securities to the Selling Securityholder under the Purchase Agreement, the Resale Securities would represent approximately 42% of the then-outstanding Class A Ordinary Shares (assuming the Class A Ordinary Shares issuable upon the achievement of certain stock price thresholds pursuant to the Business Combination are not outstanding, or 41% assuming they are outstanding).